aditya109/learning-rust/README.md

 ## Managing Growing Projects with Packages, Crates and Modules

 - `Packages` - A Cargo feature that lets you build, test and share crates.
+Contains `Cargo.toml`.
 - `Crates` - A tree of modules that produces a library or executable.
 - `Modules and use` - Let you control the organization, scope and privacy of paths.
 - `Paths` - A way of naming an item, such as a struct, function or module.